EsotericSoftware/spine-runtimes/spine-godot/README.md

 The resulting Godot export template binary can then be found in `spine-godot/godot/bin`.

+### Building the Godot editor and export templates via GitHub Actions
+This repository contains a GitHub workflow in `.github/workflows/spine-godot.yml` that allows building all Godot editor and export template binaries through GitHub actions.
+This may be simpler than compiling these artifacts locally.
+To use the GitHub workflow:

+1. Clone this repository
+2. Enable GitHub workflows on the cloned repository
+3. Manually trigger the `spine-godot` workflow.

+The resulting binaries will be attached as artifacts to a sucessful workflow run.

 ## Example
 Sample projects for both Godot 3.4.x and Godot 4.x are provided in the `example/` and `example-v4/` folders respectively.
 They illustrate all spine-godot functionality and can be opened and exported with the pre-built or custom build Godot editor and export template binaries.